derekmerck/dstack-cirr/README.md

 - With a setup of 3 machines, only fault tolerant against loss of a single manager node

-## The SIREN Stack
+## The SIREN CIRR

 Differences:
-- Certficate validation
+- SSL certficate validation
 - Anonymization and compression on data ingress

+## The OpenDose CIRR

+Differences:
+- Orthanc router ingress
+- DIANA watcher for instance indexing
+- Splunk dashboards

 ## Notes